KaranSaini/FoodFinderApp/README.md

 # Work on

-multiple calls means a new 20 length array is added to the state everytime ... not good
+multiple calls means a new 20 length array is added to the state everytime ... not good -- FIXED

+want to be able to do another call for more items with an offset using same query parameters